Imtiyaz Jaleel

-Imtiyaz Jaleel Syed (born 10 August 1968), also known as Syed Imtiyaz Jaleel, is an Indian politician and member of the All India Majlis-e-Ittehadul Muslimeen.
+Imtiyaz Jaleel Syed (born 10 August 1968), also known as Syed Imtiyaz Jaleel, is an Indian politician, journalist and member of the All India Majlis-e-Ittehadul Muslimeen.
 In the 2019 General Elections, Jaleel was elected as Member of Parliament, Lok Sabha from Aurangabad Lok Sabha Constituency.
 He was elected as member of Maharashtra Legislative Assembly from Aurangabad Central constituency in 2014.
 He is also the state president of All India Majlis-e-Ittehadul Muslimeen in Maharashtra as well as a member of the Standing Committee of the Urban Development (UD).

 Early life

 Jaleel was born and raised in Aurangabad to Syed Abdul Jaleel and Zakiya Jaleel.
 His father was a civil surgeon and his brother a manager at Jet Airways.
 Jaleel married Roomi Fatema on 8 July 1993, with whom he has two sons.
 He completed both his Master of Business Administration (1996) and Master of Mass Communication and Journalism (2000) from Dr. Babasaheb Ambedkar Marathwada University.